 As part of West Virginia State University's assessment process, the University request newly graduating seniors complete the Graduate Exit Survey.
 The purpose of the survey is to assess the students' perception of various aspects of the University at the point of degree completion.

-The Fall 2011 and Spring 2012 Graduate Exit Survey was administered and analyzed by the Office fo Institutional Research, Assessment, and Effectiveness.
+FOR THE FALL 2011 AND SPRING 2012 RESULTS, Graduate Exit Survey was administered and analyzed by the Office fo Institutional Research, Assessment, and Effectiveness.

 To view a specific semester, click one of the links below.